SylviaRatemo/drf_course/steps/module_3.md

 8) Call our endpoints - Here are the requests we can make to our new endpoint.

+NB. docker compose up -d --build

 >Note: change 'localhost' to 'api' if you make the calls via Docker Decktop.

 > This will create a contact request

-curl -X POST -H "Content-type: application/json" -d '{"name": "Bobby Stearman", "message": "test", "email":"bobby@didcoding.com"}' 'http://api:8000/contact/'
+curl -X POST -H "Content-type: application/json" -d '{"name": "Mercy Jerono", "message": "test", "email":"mercy@jerono.com"}' 'http://api:8000/contact/'

 http http://api:8000/contact/ name="Bobby Stearman" message="test" email="bobby@didcoding.com"